jmbtutor/command-line-talk-2018-07/command-line-talk.md

 your `PATH`, especially if it's first, you'll run the malicious script instead of the real `ls`.

 ## Viewing files without an editor

+To view text files in a terminal, the preferred way is to use a pager.
+One of the most popular pagers is called `less`.